qanitabokhari1/Playwright-Framework-CurseCut/README.md

 2. Add test data to `fixtures/testData.ts` following the existing structure
 3. Create helper methods in `helpers/testHelpers.ts` for reusable workflows
 4. Add API mocking methods in `helpers/apiMocks.ts` for new endpoints
+5. **For tests that call `clickProcessButton()`**: Add `await helpers.setupMockingForTest(variant)` before processing
-5. Write test cases in `tests/` directory following the existing naming convention
+6. Write test cases in `tests/` directory following the existing naming convention
-6. Add type definitions in `type/` directory if necessary
+7. Add type definitions in `type/` directory if necessary
-7. Update this README with new test descriptions
+8. Update this README with new test descriptions

 ## 🎯 Best Practices